 Central Valley High School (CVHS) is one of five continuation schools in the Kern High School District.
-CVHS services the students from the communities of Shafter, Buttonwillow, Belridge and the surrounding rural areas.
+CVHS services the students from the communities of Shafter, Buttonwillow, Belridge, and the surrounding rural areas.
 The school was established in September 1971 and, although it hasn’t always been at the same physical location, it retains a rich history and has celebrated many successful graduates that are prominent and contributing members of the community.
-CVHS provides an alternative educational setting for students who have been unsuccessful in a traditional high school identified by poor attendance, poor behavior and low academic achievement.
-The goal of our program is to provide students a caring and structured learning community that will address and remedy the issues preventing their academic achievement, and to help them explore post-secondary career options.
-CVHS is viewed as a positive opportunity for students and has established respectable partnerships with local businesses, organizations and service clubs.
+CVHS provides an alternative educational setting for students who have been unsuccessful in a traditional high school identified by poor attendance, poor behavior, and low academic achievement.
+The goal of our program is to provide students with a caring and structured learning community that will address and remedy the issues that have prevented their academic achievement.

 The Central Valley approach to student achievement begins with a rich and rigorous academic program.
-Individualized instruction and a small learning community provide the perfect net for catching a student profile that is defined as being “at risk”.
-Our team of teachers and support staff prefer to think of our students as being “at promise” and are highly qualified to meet their diverse yet similar needs.
+Individualized instruction and a small learning community provide opportunities for students who have struggled with school in the past.
+Our team of teachers and support staff create a positive learning environment that seeks to holistically address the individual needs of the students.

 The staff at CVHS is composed of one site administrator, 7 teachers, a certificated On-campus Interventionist, an Intervention Specialist, one bilingual instructional assistant, one counselor, one office secretary, and two campus security supervisors.
 CVHS offers a comprehensive support network that includes mental health, behavioral support, and social and emotional support.
-The highly qualified staff collaborate together for instructional support strategies and strive to improve and remedy attitudes, skills and knowledge by providing a safe and positive learning environment.
-The instruction at CVHS is based on curriculum that employs the California Content Standards; it allows for flexibility of scheduling, smaller class size and meets the needs of students with diverse learning styles.
-The counselor serves the academic, career, and personal needs of the CVHS student body; additionally, the counselor provides support for the migrant and ELD student programs.
+The highly qualified staff collaborate for instructional support strategies and strive to improve and remedy attitudes, skills, and knowledge by providing a safe and positive learning environment.
+The instruction at CVHS is based on a curriculum that employs the California Content Standards.
+It allows for smaller class sizes and meets the needs of students with diverse learning styles.
+The counselor serves the academic, career, and personal needs of the CVHS student body.

 The school year is composed of 180 days of instruction.
 The minimum instructional time required for continuation schools is 180 minutes per day or 15 hours a week.
-Regular scheduled days consist of 345 minutes of instructional time, and the shortest scheduled day at CVHS includes 270 instructional minutes.
-In addition to core courses in English, math, science, and social studies, CVHS students have access to fine arts, robotics, consumer, family education courses and vocational pathways at the KHSD Regional Occupation Center.
+Regularly scheduled days consist of 345 minutes of instructional time, and the shortest scheduled day at CVHS includes 270 instructional minutes.
+In addition to core courses in English, math, science, and social studies, CVHS students have access to fine arts, business, CTE, and vocational pathways at the KHSD Regional Occupation Center.
 Students may also earn dual enrollment and articulated credit through Bakersfield College.